sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

     this.mapConfigurationManagerService.loadBaseLayersConfiguration(baseLayersConfiguration);
 ```

-#### Configure Situation Map
+#### Configure Overlay layers

-To configure the situation map of the map component we must use the ``loadSituationMapConfiguration`` method of [``MapConfigurationManagerService``](https://sitmun.github.io/doc-angular/injectables/MapConfigurationManagerService.html).
-The [``Layer``](https://sitmun.github.io/doc-angular/classes/Layer.html), to which we will pass as an parameter an array of objects of type The [``LayerGroup``](https://sitmun.github.io/doc-angular/classes/LayerGroup.html)  each of them with the corresponding [``Layer``](https://sitmun.github.io/doc-angular/classes/Layer.html) objects defining the layers to load as situation map.
+To configure the overlay layers of the map we must use the ``loadLayersConfiguration`` method of [``MapConfigurationManagerService``](https://sitmun.github.io/doc-angular/injectables/MapConfigurationManagerService.html), to which we will pass as an parameter an array of objects of type [``Layer``](https://sitmun.github.io/doc-angular/classes/Layer.html) objects defining the layers to load.

-In the code below we can see an example configuration of the map component situation map:
+In the code below we can see an example configuration of the map component overlay layers:

 ```ts
     let overlayLayersConfiguration = new Array<Layer>();